LOST 033 - Ben, There? Done That

 Unpacking the TV show LOST — Season 3: Episode 20.

 A bunch of people joined The Reframe this month, so to the hundreds of readers that might not know that every once in a while I drop a mega-post on the TV show LOST ... uh, I do that sometimes.
 They're always chock full of spoilers, so to anybody who hasn't yet watched a TV show that wrapped 15 years ago: Beware, now you know.
-For those of you who aren't into LOST, I recommend you delete this newsletter and allow your mind to once again become as limpid and untroubled as a forest pool.
+For those of you who aren't into LOST, I recommend you delete this entry and allow your mind to once again become as limpid and untroubled as a forest pool.
 For those of you who are super into LOST deep-dives, you might start your journey right here at the start of the series and catch back up with the rest of us.

-And now, brethren and sistren and nonbinaryren of The Reframe: let us LOST.
+And now, brethren and sistren and nonbinaryren of The Reframe: Let us LOST.

-Previously, on LOST: Oceanic Flight 815 crashed onto an island, a bunch of people survived, there are mysteries within mysteries, and flashbacks upon secrets upon lies, but the most relevant things to know for today's entry is that I call the survivors The Oceanics, and they have a leader named Jack Shephard, who is a surgeon and also has a bit of a martyr complex, and also the Oceanics have another leader named John Locke, who is sort of a mystic Mr. Clean, but with knives and dynamite™ instead of mops and Windex®.
+Previously, on LOST: Oceanic Flight 815 crashed onto an island, a bunch of people survived, there are mysteries within mysteries, and flashbacks upon secrets upon lies, but the most relevant things to know for today's entry is that I call the survivors the Oceanics, and they have a leader named Jack Shephard, who is a surgeon and also has a bit of a martyr complex, and also the Oceanics have another leader named John Locke, who is sort of a mystic Mr. Clean, but with knives and dynamite™ instead of mops and Windex®.

 And where would a TV show be without strife?
 There's another group on the island, who the Oceanics call The Others but who I will call The Jacobians, because they worship an allegedly beneficent godlike entity (unseen so far) known as Jacob.
 However, the godlike entity the Jacobians are actually serving is more often than not (unbeknownst to them and also mostly unbeknownst, so far, to us) an infiltrating and corrupting spirit, a malevolent creature who often manifests as a creature made of black smoke (which we have seen) and which sometimes manifests as dead people (which we have also seen).
 I call this entity The Adversary, because he is Adversarial to both humans and Jacob.
 The fact that the Jacobians are frequently actually doing the bidding of The Adversary when they think they are doing the bidding of Jacob is one of the main reasons that this show is tough to untangle, as we'll see today.